 THE SPINONE ITALIANO

 The Spinone Italiano is one of the oldest pointing breeds in the world, with roots going back at least 2,000 years in the Piedmont and Lombardy regions of northern Italy.
 The name likely comes from spino, the Italian word for thorny bramble, which tells you a lot about both the terrain and the dog built to work it.
-That dense, wiry coat wasn't an accident.
-It was armor for a dog hunting through thick brush, marsh, and rugged foothills.
+That dense, wiry coat wasn't an accident - it was built for a dog hunting through thick brush, marsh, and rugged foothills.

 I photographed two Spinoni at the Kentuckiana Cluster in Louisville and they were immediately compelling subjects.
 For this painting I placed them in an autumn Italian marshland, misty hills in the distance, reeds along the water's edge.
 And of course the eponymous brambles.
 Look closely at the lower left corner and you'll find a woodcock.
 The Spinone has been hunting that bird for centuries.